rust-stuco/lectures/week2/slides.md

 # String Literals are Slices

 Recall that we talked about string literals being stored inside the binary.
-Now that we know about slices, we can properly understand string literals:
+Now that we know about slices, we can explain what string literals really are:

 ```rust
 let s = "Hello, world!";